 Need-based financial aid is determined annually.
 To continue receiving aid, you must file the Beloit College Financial Aid Application and the Free Application for Federal Student Aid (FAFSA) each year.
 You must also make satisfactory academic progress.
 Specific terms and conditions for each award are mailed with its announcement.

 1. CSS Profile (Required for Early Decision Plan Only)

 Students applying for admission under the Early Decision Plan who wish to be considered for need-based institutional financial aid (by far the largest source for Beloit students) must file the CSS Profile and identify Beloit College (CSS code 1059) as a recipient of the results.
 The CSS Profile must be completed and submitted by the Early Decision application deadline, November 1.

 2. The FAFSA

-Submit the FAFSA after January 1, 2015, preferably when you and your parents have completed your 2014 federal taxes, but no later than March 1, 2015.
+Submit the FAFSA after January 1, 2015, preferably when you and your parents have completed your 2014 federal taxes.
 Designate Beloit College (code # 003835) as a recipient of the analysis.
 FAFSA tips are available here.

 Determining Financial Need

 We determine your family’s financial need using the FAFSA.
 Using a methodology that considers many variables—household size, state of residence, income taxes paid, number of children in college, other financial responsibilities—we determine your Expected Family Contribution (EFC).
 This amount, what you can reasonably be expected to contribute to college education, is compared with Beloit’s total cost.
 From there, we construct your aid package.

 Will I Qualify for Financial Aid?